 Arla has a global approach to supplier assurance and our preferred suppliers of key categories (ingredients, packaging, contract manufacturing, and selected services such as facility management) are required to complete a detailed supplier questionnaire covering quality, food safety and human rights standards, among other areas of importance.
 We have processes in place for audit and assessment of our preferred suppliers and take a risk-based approach to auditing of suppliers using location, sourcing category, and historical performance as some of the selection criteria.
-Based on supplier performance, annual spend, and/or potential risk or business impact, we may also reach out to certain direct suppliers to communicate our expectations regarding our Code of Conduct for Suppliers and Business Partners.
-Should we identify or become aware of any business relationships not adequately managing their potential or actual modern slavery risk, we may follow up and take further steps.
+Should we identify or become aware of any business relationships not adequately managing their potential or actual modern slavery risks, we follow up and act accordingly.

 We endeavour to conduct considerate risk assessments of our operations and supply chain to identify potential areas of vulnerability to modern slavery (which typically includes an evaluation of direct suppliers, subcontractors, and our labour practices).
-We also collaborate with industry peers, nongovernmental organizations and other organizations to share best practices, knowledge and resources, including related to supply chain management and responsible sourcing.
+We also collaborate with industry peers, non-governmental organizations and other organizations to share best practices, knowledge and resources, including related to supply chain management and responsible sourcing.